Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 }
 ```

-Query parameters also handle the "no filter" case naturally — just leave the parameter out and you get everything.
-With a path-based filter, you would need something like `/sensors/type/all` to get the unfiltered list, which is awkward and could clash with an actual sensor type called "all".
+Query parameters also handle the "show everything" case for free — just leave the parameter out.
+With path-based filtering, you would need something like `/sensors/type/all` which is ugly and could clash with a real sensor type called "all".

-The rule of thumb is: path segments for things that are actual resources (a specific sensor by its ID), query parameters for filtering, sorting, or paginating a collection.
+Bottom line: use path segments for actual resources (a specific sensor by ID) and query parameters for filtering, sorting, or pagination.

-### Question 7 — Benefits of the sub-resource locator pattern
+---

+### Part 4: Deep Nesting with Sub-Resources

+#### 4.1 — The Sub-Resource Locator Pattern

 **Question.** Discuss the architectural benefits of the Sub-Resource Locator pattern.
 How does delegating logic to separate classes help manage complexity in large APIs compared to defining every nested path (e.g., `sensors/{id}/readings/{rid}`) in one massive controller class?

-A sub-resource locator is a method that has `@Path` but no HTTP method annotation like `@GET` or `@POST`.
-Instead of handling the request itself, it returns an object, and that object's methods handle the rest of the URL.
-The locator in `resource/SensorResource.java` looks like this:
+A sub-resource locator is a method with `@Path` but without `@GET`, `@POST`, etc. It does not handle the request — it returns an object whose methods do.
+Here is the one in `resource/SensorResource.java`:

 ```java
 @Path("{sensorId}/readings")